 Pinhook Swamp: The project consists of a large tract of mostly wet flatwoods, floodplain swamp, and floodplain forest between Osceola National Forest and Okefenokee Swamp National Wildlife Refuge.
 It provides a linkage between these managed areas as well as increased protection for this wetlands/flatwoods ecosystem, which is important for the long-term conservation of the state-threatened Florida black bear and other animals.
 Pinhook Swamp also provides excellent habitat for other wetland-dependent species such as the state-threatened Florida sandhill crane.
 The Swamp is connected to the Suwannee River, St. Mary's River and the Okefenokee Swamp.
 The archaeological and historic value of the project is low to moderate.
-The greatest threats to the area are intensive silviculture and mining.

 Placed on list 1992

-Project Area (Acres) 148,442
+Project Area (Acres) 153,027

 Acres Acquired 111,361

 at a Cost of \$59,994,771

-Acres Remaining 37,071
+Acres Remaining 41,656

-with Estimated (Tax Assessed) Va lue of \$20,948,239
+with Estimated (Tax Assessed) Value of \$20,948,239